International Day of People with Disability 2023

 These changes suggest that the flexible and remote workplace model should continue being offered post-pandemic.
 Encouraging this model will make organisations more disability confident and ensure people with disability are included.
 This is feasible given that COVID-19 has illustrated how quickly systems can be adapted.

-breakthru understands that the COVID-19 changes can be unsettling.
-We can help your business adapt to the pandemic environment and facilitate workplace adjustments to better accommodate people with disability. breakthru’s assistance will nurture the best possible outcomes and help your business to thrive.
+Breakthru understands that the COVID-19 changes can be unsettling.
+We can help your business adapt to the pandemic environment and facilitate workplace adjustments to better accommodate people with disability.
+Breakthru’s assistance will nurture the best possible outcomes and help your business to thrive.

 To receive business support, simply contact one of our friendly staff today.